pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 On the other hand, React Native, developed by Facebook, gives React native capabilities.
 Compared to NativeScript, React Native is still young but quite popular and maturing quickly, boasting over [37k](https://github.com/facebook/react-native) stars on GitHub.
 React Native uses a "learn once, write anywhere" approach to developing cross-platform applications.
 Instead of attempting to generalize different platforms like NativeScript does, Rect Native embraces their differences, offering different ways to construct UI for the different platforms.
 Recently, the Angular 2 team has started adopting React Native, [making a renderer for it](https://github.com/angular/react-native-renderer).

 # Adoption
-[Angular 2](https://github.com/angular/angular) is just shy of 16K stars on Github.
-There is a [tracker](https://splintercode.github.io/is-angular-2-ready/) that counts how many issues are left until Angular 2 is ready for release, with hopes that the release will come before 2017.
-Even though Angular 2 is relatively young, its community is maturing fast, mostly because many Angular 1 developers are startng to switch to Angular 2.
-There are already [around 6500](https://github.com/search?l=TypeScript&p=3&q=angular+2&type=Repositories&utf8=%E2%9C%93) repositories on Github that contain "Angular 2" and are written in TypeScript.
+[Angular 2](https://github.com/angular/angular) is just over 18k stars on Github.
+There are [~15 000](https://github.com/search?l=TypeScript&p=3&q=angular+2&type=Repositories&utf8=%E2%9C%93) repositories on Github that contain "Angular 2" or "ng2" and are written in TypeScript

-[React](https://github.com/facebook/react), on the other hand, is almost at 50K stars on Github.
-There are [76,122](https://github.com/search?l=JavaScript&p=1&q=react&ref=searchresults&type=Repositories&utf8=%E2%9C%93) repositories containing the word "react" in them - over ten times more than what Angular 2 has.
+[React](https://github.com/facebook/react), on the other hand, is over 53K stars on Github.
+There are [95, 500](https://github.com/search?l=JavaScript&p=1&q=react&ref=searchresults&type=Repositories&utf8=%E2%9C%93) repositories containing the word "react" in them, roughly over nine times more than what Angular 2 has.

 Still, one of the big reasons for the large number of repositories is that React comes with just a few built-in functionalities and relies on its community to provide it with the needed tooling to develop full-scale applications.

 # Conclusion